walkthru/next/walkthru/walkthru-intro/get-data.md

 center: 75
 ---

-When you have the slug and GitHub token, you can call the asynchronous `getData(slug, githubToken)` method which is supplied by the WalkThru module.
+Now that you have the tutorial slug and GitHub token, you can call the asynchronous `getData` method.

-This will compile the tutorial content including the code files, the instructions, and the tutorial config.
+This will compile the tutorial content including the downloaded source code files and markdown content.

-Next, we can display the data in the app.
+With that done, you can display the data in the app.